MargeauxGebert/web-challenges/js-loops_pixels/README.md

 # JS Loops: Pixels

-In this challenge, we’ll add another dimension and draw pixels using a “2D” array.
+In this challenge, we will add another dimension and draw pixels using a “2D” array.

 ## Tasks